mulle-nat/mulle-clang/UPDATE_MULLE_CLANG.md

 ...        | ...

-So what we do is, squash the current commits into one on a new branch (keeping the old branch and commits intact though).
-Then we grab the new stuff off from llvm.
+So what we do is, squash the current commits into one - on a new branch.
+This keeps the old branch and commits intact.
+Then we grab the new stuff from llvm.

 Since llvm branches are not that useful, rebasing often doesn't work, so we cherrypick.
 Which is pretty much the same and we even get to keep some history in the old branch.